TUD-CERT/mailreport-outlook/Readme.md

   * `"keep"`: Do nothing, keep it.
 * **smtp_use_expressive_subject**: Determines which subject line to use when sending SMTP reports.
 If set to `false`, reports will simply use *Phishing Report* or *Spam Report* as subject lines.
 With this set to `true`, the subject line of the reported e-mail will be appended as well (e.g. *Phishing Report: Re: Urgent Letter*).
 * **send_telemetry**: If set to `true`, this includes two header fields `Reporting-Agent` and `Reporting-Plugin` set to the current MUA and add-in identifier/version to all outgoing requests: Either as HTTP(S) header or preptended to the e-mail body.
 To disable, set to `false`.
 This setting can *not* be changed from within Outlook.
-* **permit_advanced_config**: If set to `true`, users can modify `phishing_transport`, `simulation_transport`, `lucy_client_id`, `lucy_server`, `smtp_to`, `smtp_use_expressive_subject` and `update_url` from within Thunderbird (via *"Show advanced settings"* in the add-in's configuration dialogue).
+* **permit_advanced_config**: If set to `true`, users can modify `phishing_transport`, `simulation_transport`, `lucy_client_id`, `lucy_server`, `smtp_to`, `smtp_use_expressive_subject` and `update_url` from within Thunderbird (via *"Show advanced settings"* in the add-in's configuration dialog).
 Set to `false` so that user can only change the `report_action`.
 This setting can *not* be changed from within Outlook. **Notice**: This setting determines which options are stored locally within the MUA.
 If however this is set to `false`, future updates can transparently update the advanced settings (e.g. by switching to another SMTP reporting address).
 If this is set to `true`, all advanced settings are handled manually by users.
 Changing the SMTP reporting address would then require either a full redeployment of the add-in, ideally with a new identifier (to clear the local storage), or user's to manually update these settings.

 Organizations can also overwrite individual localization strings from `templates/locales/` via the top-level key `locales`.
 For example: